wellingtonmacena/spotify-favs/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See <a href="https://github.com/wellingtonmacena/spotify-favs/blob/main/LICENSE">`LICENSE`</a>  for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>